“I can breathe,” my son said, “It just kind of feels like a piece of food is stuck in my throat.”

 Because God has promised He will be right by my side.
 He may not always rescue me from my problems, but He will help me get THROUGH my difficult times.

-Trusting God when things look bad isn’t easy.
+Trusting God when life is hard isn’t easy.

 - Yes, the things of this world cause me to worry.